Fyvel/octopus-puzzle/docs/Start Here - Instructions - Release Retention.md

 ## The Pitch

-The team at DevOps Deploy has looked into the problems reported by their long-time customers and it turns out customers really only care about releases that have recently been deployed.
-To free up resources, releases that have not had any recent activity could be deleted without being missed.
+The team at DevOps Deploy has looked into the problems reported by their long-time customers and it turns out customers really **only care about releases that have recently been deployed**.
+To free up resources, releases that have **not had any recent activity could be deleted** without being missed.

 So DevOps Deploy has decided to delete old releases, and is calling this cool new feature Release Retention.

+### Notes

+- Define recent release / old release
+- Identify if a release is to keep or not

 ## The Task